nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: The Lord bless you and keep you; the Lord make His face shine on you and
-    be gracious to you; the Lord turn His face toward you and give you peace.
+  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
+    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+    Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 16th January 2022
+subtitle: Sunday worship - 23rd January 2022
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!